jehicken/CloudSBP.jl/NOTES.md

 * What can be said regarding existence?
 If the number of nodes can be related to a element-based mesh, perhaps we can say there exists a quadrature, but the process we use to find the quadrature (that is, using cell) may make it unreachable.

 * We can build diagonal norm SBP operators, or sparse DGD operators.
 The usual disadvantages of diagonal-norm SBP operators apply.
 However, this must be weighed against the advantages of the diagonal norm for explicit time marching, and, more importantly perhaps, viscous terms.

+* If the level-set is aligned with a face, we can have a situation where the face is not cut, but the cell is marked as cut, and then we end up with two faces (one from the background mesh and one from Algorim).
+This is more of a concern in 1D, but it seems possible for planar faces in 2D.